suyashsangale/MCP-Server-Client/README.md

 # MCP Platform Monorepo

+## A modern, extensible platform for building and deploying AI-powered tools with a beautiful Streamlit interface and FastMCP backend.

 This repository contains two independent projects for building AI-powered tool platforms:

 - **classic_api/**: FastAPI backend with a classic Streamlit client.